 America’s favorite kind of craft beer is the IPA, a liquid vehicle for delivering big fragrances and flavors.
-Naturally, you’ll want a few great glasses (or eight, as are included in this set) to flaunt the latest and greatest IPA.
+You’ll want a few great glasses (or eight, as are included in this set) to flaunt the latest and greatest IPA.
 “These Marta Coolers from CB2 are crafted in the style of Spanish tumblers,” says sommelier Rebecca Flynn, most recently of Eleven Madison Park, a Michelin-starred restaurant in New York City.